 What Is the GI Bill?

 The GI Bill, formally known as the Servicemen’s Readjustment Act of 1944, was signed into law by President Franklin D. Roosevelt at the end of World War II.
-The program was originally designed to offer various financial and social benefits to World War II veterans after they returned home.
+The program was originally designed to provide various financial and social benefits to World War II veterans after they returned home.
 Those benefits included small business loans, mortgages, and education grants.

 Besides the GI Bill, serving in the military can give you access to other education-related benefits.
 As a service member on active duty, for example, you may qualify for certain perks or special repayment options for any federal or private student loans you’ve already taken out.